2018ik/2018ik.github.io/_wiki/oldness.markdown

 ## Background

-Oldness kills, and prevents us from seeing and speaking the New Testament revelation.
-Oldness is closely related to opinions, with the former emphasizing doctrine and biblical practice while the latter can apply to any self-imposed belief which hinders our openness to new things.
-Both have an element of stubbornness, or unwillingness to change.
+**Oldness** is the elements of the old creation which deadens the spirit.
+Oldness is closely related to opinions, with the former emphasizing doctrine and biblical practice while the latter can apply to any self-imposed belief or habit which hinders our openness to God.
+Both have an element of stubbornness, or unwillingness to change and prevents us from seeing and speaking the New Testament revelation.

 ## Early Church